Summary

 Microsoft's corporate culture impacts negotiations

-Regardless of the country you're in, remember: Microsoft is an American corporation with American business culture.
+Regardless of the country you're in, remember that Microsoft is an American corporation with American business culture.

 Twelve Negotiation mistakes to avoid